 Massachusetts Avenue Project’s mission is to nurture the growth of a sustainable and equitable community food system to promote local economic opportunities, access to affordable, nutritious food and social change education.
-The purpose of the Growing Green Mobile Market is to serve areas of Buffalo where access to healthy, affordable and fresh food is limited.
-The Mobile Market provides produce, grown at MAP and local partner farms, to neighborhoods that lack adequate access to fresh fruits and vegetables.
-The Mobile Market accepts cash, SNAP benefits (food stamps), WIC Farmers’ Market Nutrition Program checks, and serves as a vehicle for community nutrition education and food justice awareness.
+The purpose of the Growing Green Mobile Market is to serve areas of Buffalo where access to healthy, affordable and fresh food is limited or non-existent.
+The Mobile Market brings produce, grown at MAP’s urban farm and local partner farms, to the people.
+The Mobile Market also serves as a catalyst for community nutrition education and promotes food equity awareness.

-The Growing Green Mobile Market is stocked with a variety of seasonal fruits, vegetables, and eggs.
+The Mobile Market is stocked with a variety of seasonal fruits, vegetables, and eggs.
 Naturally grown or certified organic produce is stocked whenever possible.
 Prices are generally lower than local grocery stores.
-The Double Up Food Bucks program allows SNAP recipients to maximize their purchases even further.
-Clear signage allows customers to easily navigate the various subsistence programs accepted at the Mobile Market.
+The Mobile Market accepts SNAP (formerly Food Stamps), Double Up Food Bucks, Farmers Market Nutrition Program checks, WIC checks, cash, and credit cards.
+MAP also offers a cash incentive program using an application called Credibles as a payment type.
+Clear signage allows customers to easily navigate the various assistance programs accepted at the Mobile Market.

-The Mobile Market operates from June to November for 3+ hours at a time, rain or shine, in daylight hours.
-Operation schedule is mutually determined between the host and Mobile Market.
+The Mobile Market operates from June to November, rain or shine, in daylight hours.
+The operation schedule is mutually determined between MAP and the Community Partner.

-The Mobile Market truck is a 16-foot, brightly-colored, refrigerated box truck.
+The Mobile Market truck is a 16-foot refrigerated box truck.
 Market operations require a clear space to park with street visibility.
-The vehicle must be parked on private property and MAP cannot operate in the public right-of-way.
-Optimal operations occur in close proximity to the vehicle, consuming a space the size of 2-3 parking spaces or about 400-600 square feet in total.
-Alongside the Mobile Market truck, MAP sets up ~3 banquet tables and a canopy.
+The vehicle must be parked on private property and cannot conduct business in the public right-of-way.
+Optimal operations occur in proximity to the vehicle, utilizing a space the size of 2-3 parking spaces or about 400-600 square feet in total.
+We are able to set up on grass or pavement.
+Alongside the Mobile Market truck, MAP sets up ?3 banquet tables and a canopy.
 Configuration depends on the site and arrangements are flexible.

-Weekly operation is ideal to establish a viable customer base.
-Event-based or monthly visitations are also an option.
-MAP suggests community partners choose a schedule that complements your facility’s programs, including youth activities, senior services, community meetings and neighborhood events.
+Weekly or monthly operation is ideal to establish a viable customer base.
+Event-based and seasonal visits are also an option and serve as a way to try out a new service in your community.
+MAP suggests partners choose a schedule that complements your facility’s programs, including youth activities, senior services, community meetings and neighborhood events.

 For Mobile Market updates, follow MAP social media posts tagged #FoodThatMoves!